thunderstudying/PaddleGAN/README.md

 # PaddleGAN
-This repository storing project about [PaddleGAN](https://aistudio.baidu.com/aistudio/education/group/info/16651)
+This repository stores project about [PaddleGAN](https://aistudio.baidu.com/aistudio/education/group/info/16651)

 some results are displayed below